-Programme/Function Policies
+Programme/Function Development and review of Policies

 Programme Objective Statement (SMART) To give guidance, advice and support with respect to the procedures that govern the daily work activities of the institution and employees of the organization.
 Programme Objective Outcome Ensure that all existing policies are reviewed and updated on an annual basis to reflect the current status quo and new policies developed as appropriate.
 Short-Term Strategies (1-2 Yrs.)
 Ensure that policies exist for all processes/activities in the municipality.
-Short-Term Strategies (1-2 11s.)
-Lisure that policies exist for all processes/activities in the municipality.
 Review all existing policies and amend as appropriate.
 Develop and update policies as required.
 Provide access to all approved policies to all staff.
 Ensure amended/new policies are communicated to staff.
 Conduct awareness campaign in terms of the implementation of all policies.
-Madium Tarm Stratagias (2.4 Vrs.)
-Maintain Chart Tarm Stratagies Medium-Term Strategies (3-4 Yrs.)
+Medium-Term Strategies (3-4 Yrs.)
 Maintain Short -Term Strategies Long-term Strategies (5 Yrs. +) Maintain Short-Term Strategies